 by Randy Eady

 Some rituals are born of superstition; others are meant to appease some god or another.
-My habit of beginning some tour days with a quiet moment at the water’s edge and 'connecting' with the river is nothing so grand.
-It’s a simple ritual evolved many years ago from my habit of going to the riverbank after unloading the boats and splashing water on my face.
+My habit of beginning some tour days with a quiet moment at the water’s edge and 'connecting' with the river, is nothing so grand.
+It’s a simple ritual, evolved many years ago, from my habit of going to the riverbank after unloading the boats and splashing water on my face.
 When time allowed, I’d sit in the grass and close my eyes.
 It helped turn off the racket in my mind - the counting of boats and gear, checking the roster, planning the route, reciting things I wanted to say and when I’d say them, checking my first-aid kit.
-I’d turn it all off and feel the cool water running off my face and down my neck.
+I’d turn it all off and feel the cool water running down my face and neck.
 It was the perfect way to ease my mind in preparation for the tour.

 As I knelt by the river that morning, with my eyes closed, I was engulfed by that scent.
 It wasn’t bad or good - just a faint essence of the river.
 It was familiar and comforting, like a grandmother’s attic.
-But, instead of the scents of dusty photo albums, overstuffed chairs, doilies from a wedding a lifetime ago, and boxes of crisp letters written long ago by young, dream-filled hands, the images conjured by the river’s scent were of flowers, leaves and mud, birds and snakes and every living thing I knew to be living in forest along the river's edge and in its water.
+But, instead of the scents of dusty photo albums, overstuffed chairs, doilies from a wedding a lifetime ago, and boxes of crisp letters written long ago by young, dream-filled hands, the images conjured by the river’s scent were of flowers, leaves and mud, birds and snakes, and every living thing I knew to reside in the forest along the river's edge and in its waters.
 I couldn’t isolate any single fragrance and pin it to an exact source, but I recognized the blend.

 Bears are even better.